Back to all Articles

 9. Build good relationships with a number of trusted recruiters

 Build relationships with a small number of professional recruiters.
-Meet with the recruiters in person, or at a minimum have a conversation with them over the phone.
+Meet with the recruiters in person, or at a minimum, have a conversation with them over the phone.

 Finally, set aside some time each week to review how your job search is going, check the various websites and review what is working.
 Your plan should be constantly evolving as you go.
 By doing so, you will ensure that you keep your initial resolutions on track.